 For larger servings, a french press, or tea pot with an infuser works well.
 For precision temperatures, which vary by the type of tea you are drinking, electric kettles with temperature control make brewing a breeze.
 You can also steep your herbs in a pot or glass jar.
 Strain before drinking.

-If you enjoy blending and mixing you may enjoy making your own herbal teas.
+If you enjoy blending and mixing, you may enjoy making your own herbal teas.

 Whether you make herbal tea from a bag, tincture, ready made blend, or capsule, or you make your own herbal tea from scratch, enjoying a cup or more a day is one of life's pleasures you can feel really good about enjoying.
 By all means sit down and enjoy sipping your brew throughout the day.
 Enjoy a few deep breaths and mindful moments before picking the pace back up.
 Your mind and body will thank you.

-Continue Reading about herbal tea benefits:
+Continue Reading about the benefits of herbs and herbal tea: